Mexico: Baja California's Cape Region

 LEAVING MEXICO: For those flying into Mexico, the tourist tax is included in your flight ticket by the airline.
 For those entering by land, the tourist permit must be paid for at a bank before exiting the country; this can usually be done at the border when you get the permit.

-CLIMATE: The southern Baja California Peninsula is usually warm and dry in early February.
+CLIMATE: The southern Baja California Peninsula is usually warm and dry in late winter.
 Early mornings are pleasantly cool, and rain is possible but very unlikely.

 Don’t forget that the sun in Mexico can be very intense.
 Please bring adequate protection, including a sun hat and a strong sun screen of at least 15 rating.